-Figure 3: Example: SPSISGSXWEST summer
+Figure 3: Example: QGQPQLGH summer

 Step 1.
 Data preparation.
-Red dots reflect historical actuals, with estimates of historical PV added back.
-Actual observed MDs from 2009 onwards, would be lower than this since PV generation supplies some of the demand.
+Light blue dots reflect historical actual MD with estimates of historical PV output added back (i.e. assuming PV generation of 0MW).
+Actual observed MDs from 2009 onwards would be lower than this since PV generation supplies some of the demand.
 This adjustment is made at the half hour level prior to determining MD, which is a revision to the original methodology.

-Navy blue dots incorporate an additional adjustment to historical MDs to reflect differences between the historical years and the latest year (2014) with respect to block loads and load transfers.
+Red dots incorporate an additional adjustment to historical MDs to reflect differences between the historical years and the latest year (2014) with respect to block loads and load transfers.
 In this case, this results in an upward adjustment.

 Step 2.
 Weather normalisation and simulations.
-The red line reflects the POE10 MDs and the light blue line reflects the POE50 MDs obtained from the simulation.
-Around half of the navy blue dots should be above the light blue line, and around 10% should be above the red line (on average).
+The orange line reflects the POE10 MDs and the navy blue line reflects the POE50 MDs obtained from the simulation.
+Around half of the red dots should be above the navy blue line, and around 10% should be above the orange line (on average).

-Steps 3 & 4: Growth rate and starting point
+Steps 3 & 4: Trend and starting point

-Figure 4: Example: SPSISGSXWEST summer, Growth rate and starting point (trend selection)
+Figure 4: Example: QGQPQLGH summer, Trend and starting point (trend selection)